On Efficient Language and Vision Assistants for Visually-Situated Natural Language Understanding: What Matters in Reading and Reasoning: Efficiency Challenges in LLaVA Models

 \subsection{Benchmarking Baseline Models}

-Resource usage during inference for LLaVA and LLaVA-NeXT models was evaluated on the DocVQA and ChartQA~\citep{masry-etal-2022-chartqa} test sets.
-As shown in Table~\ref{tab:llava_latency}, LLaVA-1.5 models showed manageable computational costs, operable on a single V100 GPU.
-However, LLaVA-NeXT models with up to 2.9K tokens presented significant challenges.
-Testing on an NVIDIA V100 32GB showed that LLaVA-NeXT-13/34B could not be accommodated on a single GPU.
+Table \ref{tab:llava_latency} shows resource usage during inference for LLaVA and LLaVA-NeXT models, evaluated on the DocVQA and ChartQA test sets~\citep{mathew2021docvqa,masry-etal-2022-chartqa}.
+The LLaVA-1.5 models demonstrate manageable computational costs, operable on a single V100 GPU.
+However, LLaVA-NeXT models, with up to 2.9K tokens, present significant challenges.
+Testing on an NVIDIA V100 32GB reveals that LLaVA-NeXT-13/34B cannot be accommodated on a single GPU.
 These findings emphasize the challenges of larger models, especially in resource-constrained environments.